Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages - 1940-1941:

-For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
-Follow the convoy links provided for more details on them - other Norwegian ships also took part.
+For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; several Norwegian ships also took part.

-Leiesten, with lub. oil for Milford Haven, was in the Halifax-U.K. Convoy HX 18 in Jan./Febr.-1940 (as was the Norwegian William Blumer).
+With lub. oil for Milford Haven, Leiesten was in the Halifax-U.K. Convoy HX 18 in Jan./Febr.-1940 (as was the Norwegian William Blumer).
 In March she's listed among the ships in Convoy OB 111, departing Liverpool on March 16, dispersed March 20, Leiesten arriving Philadelphia on Apr.
-3. She had station 32 of the convoy, which is available via the external link provided within the Voyage Record - Emma Bakke and Rym are also listed.
+3, according to A. Hague.
+She had station 32 of the convoy, which is available via the external link provided within the Voyage Record - Emma Bakke and Rym are also listed.
 When war broke out in Norway on Apr.
-9-1940, she was on her way from Philadelphia to Halifax (for Manchester) - see Page 1 of the archive documents.
+9, she was on her way from Philadelphia to Halifax (for Manchester) - see Page 1 of the archive documents.
 From Halifax, she joined Convoy HX 35 to the U.K. on Apr.
-14, and arrived Manchester on May 1.
+14, and arrived Manchester on May 1, remaining there for over a month.
 In June she's listed as bound for New York in Convoy OB 164, which left Liverpool on June 9 and dispersed 3 days later, Leiesten arriving New York on June 23 (Erviken and Laurits Swenson are also included in this convoy).
 She returned to the U.K. in July with Convoy HX 57, having been cancelled from HX 56.
 Leiesten arrived Manchester, via Greenock and Liverpool, on Aug.
 9.

-The followng month, she shows up, together with Belita and Sveve, in Convoy OB 214 (departed Liverpool Sept.
+The following month, we find her, together with Belita and Sveve, in Convoy OB 214 (departed Liverpool Sept.
 15, dispersed Sept.
 18).
-No destination is given for Leiesten, but going back to Page 1 of the archive docs, we see that she arrived Port Arthur on Oct.
-5, proceeding from there to Bermuda a few days later.
-From Bermuda, she joined Convoy (B)HX 83 later that month.
-She's also listed, with Belinda, Dalfonn, Erviken (returned), Helgøy, Hørda, Idefjord, Taranger and Thorshavet, in Convoy OB 259, which left Liverpool on Dec.
+No destination is given for Leiesten, but going back to the archive document, we learn that she arrived Port Arthur on Oct.
+5, proceeding to Bermuda a few days later.
+From Bermuda, she joined Convoy BHX 83 back to the U.K. on Oct.
+22, arriving Liverpool on Nov.
+7, later continuing to Manchester again (Page 1).
+With Belinda, Dalfonn, Erviken (returned), Helgøy, Hørda, Idefjord, Taranger and Thorshavet, she's now listed in Convoy OB 259, which left Liverpool on Dec.
 14 and dispersed on the 17th, Leiesten arriving Baytown on Jan.
 8-1941 - again, see the external links in the Voyage Record for more info on the OB convoys mentioned here.

-On June 30-1941, she struck a mine off North Foreland, Convoy EC 40 (external link - incomplete listing).
-She was damaged, but no one was injured, and she was towed back to London for repairs (according to Page 2 of the archive documents, she arrived Gravesend in tow of tugs that same day, and did not leave again until Oct.
-19).
+On June 30 that same year, she struck a mine off North Foreland, Convoy EC 40 (external link - incomplete listing).
+She was damaged, but no one was injured, and she was towed back to London for repairs - according to Page 2 of the archive documents, she arrived Gravesend in tow of tugs that same day, and did not leave again until Oct.
+19.

-In Nov.-1941 we find her in station 86 of the westbound North Atlantic Convoy ON 32, bound for Curacao, where she arrived Nov.
-23, returning to the U.K. with Convoy HX 164 from Halifax the following month.
-She arrived Manchester, via Liverpool and Stanlow, on Dec.
-28. This turned out to be her last eastbound North Atlantic crossing.
+The following month, we find her in station 86 of the westbound North Atlantic Convoy ON 32, bound for Curacao, where she arrived Nov.
+23, heading back to the U.K. with Convoy HX 164 from Halifax on Dec.
+8. She arrived Manchester, via Liverpool and Stanlow, on Dec.
+28. This turned out to be her last North Atlantic crossing.

 Final Fate - 1942:

-Leiesten departed Liverpool on Jan.-12-1942, voyage Manchester - Baton Rouge in ballast, Convoy ON 56 (she had left Manchester on Jan.
-2 and had initially started out in Convoy ON 54 on Jan.
-6, but had to return to port with defects, later joining ON 56, which was dispersed on the 16th.
-Both will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys - several Norwegian ships took part).
+Leiesten departed Liverpool on Jan.-12-1942, voyage Manchester - Baton Rouge in ballast, Convoy ON 56 (she had sailed from Manchester on Jan.
+2 and had initially joined Convoy ON 54 on Jan.
+6, but had to return to port with defects, again, see also Page 2.
+Both these convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all ON convoys - several Norwegian ships took part).

-On Jan.
-23 she was struck in the engine room by two torpedoes from U-82 (Rollmann), position 45 27N 43 19W.
+Convoy ON 56 was dispersed on Jan.
+16 and on Jan.
+23 Leiesten was struck in the engine room by two torpedoes from U-82 (Rollmann), position 45 27N 43 19W.
 An enormous explosion occurred, which killed the chief engineer and 3 (4?) of his men, as well as injuring several others.
-The captain told the 2nd mate to take the injured into a lifeboat, while he himself remained on board, along with 11 others, in an effort to try to save the ship, but the U-boat appeared and started shelling, so they jumped overboard and managed to get onto a raft.
+The captain told the 2nd mate to take the injured into a lifeboat, while he himself remained on board, along with 11 others, in order to try to save the ship, but the U-boat appeared and started shelling, so they jumped overboard and managed to get onto a raft.
 The British messboy Joseph Vine hesitated too long and was believed to have been killed on board by the shelling.

 Crew List: